Will Smith Player Props: Dodgers vs. Nationals

 Will Smith At The Plate

-- Smith is hitting .305 with seven doubles, seven home runs and 25 walks.
+- Smith is batting .305 with seven doubles, seven home runs and 25 walks.

-- Smith has picked up a hit in 67.6% of his 37 games this season, with at least two hits in 32.4% of them.

-- Smith has had at least one RBI in 45.9% of his games this season (17 of 37), with two or more RBI seven times (18.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 45.9% of his games this year, Smith has had at least one RBI.
+He's picked up more than one in 18.9% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.